open-xchange/appsuite-frontend/documentation/miscellaneous/grunt-build-process.md

 # Installation

 On a fresh checkout, the module dependencies need to be installed.
-Run `npm install` to install them.
+Switch to directory `ui/` and run `yarn install` to install them.

 # Build the software

-The default grunt task will build project once.
+The default grunt task will build the project once.

 ```bash
 grunt